IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 # Creating a stand-alone OpenSearch instance for document ingestion
-Next, learn to enable a client to ingest their own documentation into the Retrieval Augmented Generation (RAG) used by {{offering.name}}.
-The first step is to deploy a dedicated [OpenSearch](https://opensearch.org/) instance.
-The dedicated search instance is referred to as bring-your-own-search (BYOS).
+In this section, learn to enable clients to ingest their own documentation into the Retrieval Augmented Generation (RAG) used by IBM Watson Assistant for Z by deploying a dedicated [OpenSearch](https://opensearch.org/) instance, referred to as bring-your-own-search (BYOS).

 Below is a high-level, logical architecture of the environment you will deploy in this section.